 - How to Password Protect Your WordPress Admin (wp-admin) Directory

 We hope this article helped you learn how to disable directory browsing in WordPress.
-You may also want to see our ultimate WordPress security guide or see our expert pick of the best WordPress security plugins.
+You may also want to see our ultimate WordPress security guide or our expert pick of the best WordPress security plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.